ItachiHyuga/The-Black-Hole-game/README.md

 ## GAME DESCRIPTION

 ### ABOUT

+You are a Black Hole drifting through space.
 To cross a level you need to devour all the planets.
 Devouring a planet increases your size.
-If you touch the edges, the level ends.
+Don't touch the edges or the Black Hole will implode.

 ### CONTROLS
  Arrow Keys: Move